nslobodchuk/slobodchuk_com_website/front/_posts/2017-09-15-nasdaq-market-capitalization.markdown

 [Below](#bubble-chart) is a bubble chart made of 2,878 circles.
 Each circle represents a company.
 The area of a circle represents the market capitalization of a company, while the color represents the sector.
 You can see that the largest companies belong to [Technology](http://www.nasdaq.com/screening/companies-by-industry.aspx?industry=Technology), [Consumer Services](http://www.nasdaq.com/screening/companies-by-industry.aspx?industry=Consumer+Services), and [Health Care](http://www.nasdaq.com/screening/companies-by-industry.aspx?industry=Health+Care) sectors.

 Mouse over a circle to see the name of the company.
 Click on the circle to see the company's profile on [NASDAQ](http://www.nasdaq.com/).
-You can also interact with the circles by dragging them.

-What do YOU think?
+Do you like this data visualization?
 Leave a comment below.

 {% include projects/nasdaq_market_capitalization/index.html %}